Code Signing Vs. SSL Certificate: Differences Explained

 How Code Signing Certificate Works?

-• Obtain a code signing certificate: The software publisher must first obtain a code signing certificate from a trusted third-party CA.
+The software publisher must first obtain a code signing certificate from a trusted third-party CA.

-• Sign the code: The software publisher uses the private key from the code signing certificate to create a digital signature for the code.
-This is done by running a hashing algorithm on the code, which generates a unique ‘fingerprint’ of the code.
+The software publisher uses the private key from the code signing certificate to create a digital signature for the code.
+To accomplish this, you run a hashing algorithm on the code, generating a unique ‘fingerprint’ of the code.
 The software publisher then encrypts the fingerprint using the private key from the code signing certificate.

-• Distribute the code: The software publisher distributes the signed code to users, usually done through a website or app store.
+The software publisher distributes the signed code to users, usually done through a website or app store.

-Now that we understand what Code Signing Certificates are, let us move a step ahead with the SSL vs. Code Signing Certificates and shed some light on SSL Certificates.
+Now that we understand what Code Signing Certificates are let us move a step ahead with the SSL vs. Code Signing Certificates and shed some light on SSL Certificates.

 What is an SSL/TLS Certificate?